Skip to content

 sudo /bin/bash run-sidecar.sh

-The automatic installation script allows for quick installation and running within seconds.
-The automatic configuration includes:
+Using the automatic installation script allows for quick installation and running within seconds.
+The automatic configuration includes the following:

-• Creating the dffs user to run the Sidecar program
+• Create the dffs user to run the Sidecar program

-• Creating the /etc/systemd/system/dataflux-func-sidecar Systemd configuration file and setting it to start on boot
+• Create the /etc/systemd/system/dataflux-func-sidecar Systemd configuration file and set it to start on boot

 After installation, the following installation information will be displayed: